 Secondments

-There were 323 Public Service employees on secondment to another Public Service agency as at 30 June 2023.
-This is down from the levels seen in 2021 and 2022 but remains high.
-Secondments have trended upwards since the Workforce Data collection started in 2000, both in terms of numbers of secondments and as a proportion of the workforce – 0.5% in 2023.
+There were 223 Public Service employees on secondment to another Public Service agency as at 30 June 2024.
+This is down from the levels seen in 2021 and 2022 when secondments increased to support agencies to deliver the COVID-19 response.
+Secondments had generally trended upwards since the Workforce Data collection started in 2000, both in terms of numbers of secondments and as a proportion of the workforce.
+However, secondments as a proportion of the workforce were at their lowest level (0.32%) since 2011.
 Note - secondments within departments are not included in these figures.

 Secondments(XLSX, 11 KB)